• Sign in / New account

 Artist information

-I am a French expatriate living in a tiny Oxfordshire stone cottage, at the foot of White Horse hill (in Stanford in the Vale), where I design and create jewellery from my home studio, using traditional silversmithing techniques.
+I am a French expatriate living in a tiny Oxfordshire stone cottage, at the foot of White Horse hill, where I design and create handcrafted jewellery from my home studio, using traditional goldsmithing techniques.
 I like to sit at my workbench, surrounded by my tools, with music in the background, that is where my inspiration comes to life, in this little bubble.
-My creative process and design inspiration comes from all the different paths I took in my life.

-As a child I wanted to be an archaeologist, discovering amazing forgotten treasures, and at the same time I was also dreaming of becoming an artist.
-I wanted to be able to express myself using other means than voice and words.
-I did not like to talk but I did feel like I had a lot I wanted to express.
+As a child I wanted to be an archaeologist, discovering amazing forgotten treasures, and at the same time I was also attracted to creativity and the world of crafts.
+I wanted to find a different way to express emotions and to communicate ideas and feelings using the body as an interconnexion between us and the world.

 When I discovered silversmithing I was mesmerised by the ‘magic’ of metal transformation, with almost endless possibilities.
 I studied silversmithing and jewellery making at the Jewellery School in Birmingham.
 Each learning step I took was a uncovering journey.
 I like the toughness of the material: you need to use some strength to work with it, and I also like that it is messy (like a child playing outside!), your hands are dirty, you end up with tools everywhere around your bench and silver or gold dust on your fingers.
 My formal training was short, I learnt the basic techniques and then I trained myself, with trial and error, practice and being a bit daring with my abilities and my design ideas.
 I wanted to be able to find my own style, that “voice” I was looking for.

-My work has been showcased in exhibitions including the British Museum and the Royal Cornwall Museum.
-A selection of my creations exhibited at West OX Arts Gallery, in Bampton (Oxfordshire) and White Chalk Gallery, in Devizes (Wiltshire), as well as other temporary venues.
+My work has been showcased in exhibitions including the British Museum and the Royal Cornwall Museum, the Oxfordshire Museum in Woodstock.
+A selection of my creations are exhibited at West OX Arts Gallery, in Bampton (Oxfordshire), White Chalk Gallery, in Devizes (Wiltshire), Waterperry Gardens Gallery (Oxfordshire), as well as other temporary venues.

 NOVEMBER 2022